 Day 1: First day in Nairobi

 I was thrilled to arrive at my homestay to the huge grins of the two cutest toddlers you have ever seen in your life!
 As soon as I got out of the car they squealed at the sight of my Simba pillow pet and immediately claimed it as their own.
-I was so overwhelmed with excitement that there were kids at my homestay, the nerves of staying in a completely unknown place with a stranger family totally washed away!
-I didn’t even have the chance to put my bags down before there were children climbing all over me, it was awesome!
-I spent the afternoon sitting on the doorstep while the 2 house-help girls, Angela and Faith, did each others hair, and the kids played with tyres and empty water bottles and whatever they could get their hands on.
-I was also extremely lucky to find that my homestay had a functional toilet, and a running shower… music to my ears, as many of the other volunteers had placements with drop toilets and bucket showers.
+I was so overwhelmed with excitement that there were kids at my homestay, the nerves of staying in a completely unknown place with a family of complete strangers totally washed away!
+I didn’t even have the chance to put my bags down before there were children climbing all over me!
+I spent the afternoon sitting on the doorstep while the 2 house-help girls, Angela and Faith, did each others hair, and the kids played with tyres and empty water bottles... basically whatever they could get their hands on.
+I was also extremely lucky to find that my homestay had electricity, a functional toilet, and a running shower… music to my ears, as many of the other volunteers were given placements with drop toilets and bucket showers.

-Hours later, the mother of the house, Diana, and another older volunteer from California, Vickie, walked through the gate.
+Hours later, the mother of the house, Diana, and an older volunteer from California, Vickie, walked through the gate.
 Diana was so apologetic that they were late, as they’d been to the market for food, but dinner wouldn’t be ready until late.
-She was so lovely and welcoming in every way, and I was so glad to have another volunteer around to show me the ropes too.
-Immediately after dinner I went to bed, still exhausted.
-I noticed a folder in the bedroom, that had been written by past volunteers, it had vital information about the centre, the homestay, the children and anything we could do while we were there to help leave the centre better than we left it; I read it as thoroughly as possible but my exhausted brain didn’t absorb very much.
+She was so lovely and welcoming in every way, and I was so glad to have another volunteer around to show me the ropes.
+Immediately after dinner I went to bed, still jet-lagged.

 Day 2: First day of placement at Ongata Special Home Care & Training Centre